trufflesuite/trufflesuite.com/public/docs/drizzle/getting-started.md

    ![Drizzle Sync Step 3](https://github.com/trufflesuite/drizzle/blob/master/readme/drizzle-sync3.png?raw=true)

-1. If they did, we replay the calls already in the store to refresh any potentially altered data.
+1. If they did, we replay the calls not already in the store to refresh any potentially altered data.
 If they didn't we continue with the store data.

    ![Drizzle Sync Step 4](https://github.com/trufflesuite/drizzle/blob/master/readme/drizzle-sync4.png?raw=true)